preco21/playgrounds/README.md

 ### Development mode with Chrome DevTools

-You may be heard about [Node.js V8 Inspector Integration](https://nodejs.org/api/debugger.html#debugger_v8_inspector_integration_for_node_js) which allows you to attach your Node.js application to Chrome DevTools for better debugging and profiling.
+You may already know about [Node.js V8 Inspector Integration](https://nodejs.org/api/debugger.html#debugger_v8_inspector_integration_for_node_js) which allows you to attach your Node.js application to Chrome DevTools for better debugging and profiling.
 To use this fantastic feature, make sure you are running **Node.js 6+** and **Chrome 60+**, then go to the Chrome inspector page first:

 > [chrome://inspect/#devices](chrome://inspect/#devices)